Advertising Spillovers in Mobile Apps: Evidence from Ad Shutoffs and Store Rankings: Related Literature

 \subsection{Attribution Models}

-The study of attribution models in digital advertising is key to understanding their impact on online marketing strategies, particularly for paid search advertising. \cite{li2016attribution} revealed how switching from last-click to first-click attribution significantly alters returns from keyword investments, affecting a firm's bidding and budgeting decisions, advertiser strategies, search engine rankings, and consumer interactions.
-Meanwhile, \cite{berman2018attribution} highlighted the drawbacks of last-touch attribution in multi-publisher online advertising, such as excessive ad exposures that can decrease advertiser profits and instigate competition among publishers, influencing both profits and market pricing.
+The study of attribution models in digital advertising is key to understanding their impact on online marketing strategies and budget allocation \citep{li2016attribution, danaher2018delusion, danaher2020advertising, lewis2025amazon}.
+In particular, \cite{berman2018attribution} highlighted the drawbacks of last-touch attribution in multi-publisher online advertising, which can lead to excessive ad exposures and distorted market pricing.
+However, standard last-touch models often fail to capture indirect spillovers across channels \citep{gordon2021inefficiencies}.

-Regarding multimedia ads, \cite{danaher2020advertising} explored attribution in multimedia and multichannel settings, using machine learning to correlate media exposure with sales for different retailer brands, thereby illustrating the varied impact of media types on sales and consumer behavior.
-Additionally, \cite{danaher2018delusion} assessed multimedia budget allocation based on attribution models, proposing a model that accounts for incremental contributions and interaction effects.
-Overall, these studies highlight the importance of attribution models in digital advertising, as they influence the efficiency of marketing strategies and the overall dynamics of online advertising.

 While attribution models were not our primary focus, our work relates the literature on attribution models to the literature on ad effectiveness, in the context of mobile apps.
 First, ad effectiveness is estimated through attribution models.
-While previous studies show that attribution can overestimate ad effectiveness for large brands, our work is the first, to our knowledge, to show that it can underestimate ad effectiveness for small brands and in the context of mobile app install ads.
+While previous studies show that attribution can overestimate ad effectiveness when search ads function as navigational substitutes, our work demonstrates how attribution can underestimate ad effectiveness in ranking-mediated mobile ecosystems where ads drive organic rank spillovers.
 Moreover, \cite{li2014attributing} show that last-touch attribution significantly underestimates the contribution of e-mails, display ads, and referrals to conversions.
 They demonstrated that some customers saw ads on one channel and searched on a search engine as a navigational tool, as also shown by \cite{golden2017effects} and \cite{simonov2018competition}.
-We observed a similar cross-platform spillover from impressions on Facebook ads, which are often display ads, to clicks on Google search ads.
-Thus, our initial evidence of cross-platform effects supports the idea that last-touch attribution leads to underestimation of the effectiveness of ads on non-search channels and overestimation of the effectiveness of search ads.
+We report exploratory platform-decomposed regressions in Web Appendix~C that are consistent with this broader attribution concern---last-touch models may understate non-search channels such as Facebook relative to search---though we cannot identify causal platform-level effects from our aggregate shutoff variation.